iRayan7/startupschool19/README.md

     * ![](/assets/3.png)
 * Task prioritization
     * Journal every hour of last week’s time used to work on your company.
 Be honest and write down what did this hour contribute to your company’s progress.
-    * Keep a list of ideas that would move you primary KPIs.
+    * Keep a list of ideas that would move your primary KPIs.
     * Talking to users:
         * Helps you to convert them into customers and revenue.
         * Helps you understand if you are in the right track or not.